Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 ### RX Data (0x0C)

 Data sent from an IOX to the GO device.
 The GO will reply with an ACK.
 The contents of this payload may follow a higher level protocol structure such as [MIME]({{site.baseurl}}/hardware/developing-an-iox/mime-protocol/).
-The 0x0C message series start with a Information Type 1 - Packet Wrapper [0x25 message](#iox-requeststatus-0x25), and also ends with one.
+The 0x0C message series start and end with a Information Type 1 - Packet Wrapper [0x25 message](#iox-requeststatus-0x25).

 #### Payload — RX Data